 Cafe Conversations:

-Democracy and Dialogue in Public Spaces
+Participatory Philosophy in Public Spaces

 Café Conversations is the first book in English to look closely at the phenomenon of philosophy in a café.
 Since the tradition of philosophical dialogue in coffee-houses was revived in Paris in the 1990s, public venues for participatory philosophy have sprung up in numerous countries, taking many forms, all seeking to stimulate intellectual interest as well as meaningful community engagement and democratic participation.
 In Paris, numerous Café Philos still run regularly, and other dialogue series, including some of the earliest to take root, have continued through the decades.
 The simple activity of reasoning together in a café is of interest to democratic theory, epistemology, social philosophy, philosophy of education.
 Although much has been written on the theory and practice of philosophy for children, little or no concerted exploration has taken place of participatory philosophy in the public sphere.
 This volume brings the international voices of numerous facilitators of engaged philosophical inquiry, including some of the most prominent, together with observers in allied fields, to explore practical, organizational issues, but also to bring critical and theoretical perspectives to bear on the Café Philosophy.